Skip to main content

 AI Agents automatically hand off to humans when:

-• The contact types HUMAN, AGENT, HELP, or any of 12 handoff keywords
+• The contact types HUMAN, AGENT, HELP, or any of 12 configured handoff keywords

-• The agent includes [HANDOFF] in its response
+• The agent’s [HANDOFF] signal appears in the response

 • Max turns are reached